Exchange-Traded Funds (ETFs)

 ETFs are generally more complex and higher risk than other products and are therefore more suited to experienced investors, higher net worth individuals and those who simply have a greater appetite for risk.
 However, they can form an important and potentially rewarding part of a portfolio for the right individual.
 Correct and experienced advice is the key to this complex area of financial planning.

-These products are not regulated by the Financial Services Authority or covered by the Financial Services Compensation Scheme.
+These products are not regulated by the Financial Conduct Authority or covered by the Financial Services Compensation Scheme.

 In the event of a complaint, you will not have access to the Financial Ombudsman Service.